 - Preparing evidence of wage theft or overtime violations

 Workplace retaliation is illegal, and employees are protected when pursuing legitimate wage claims.
+The court in Brinker Restaurant Corp. v.
+Superior Court (2012) 53 Cal.4th 1004 reinforced that employers bear the burden of ensuring meal and rest periods are provided, and employees cannot be pressured to forgo these legally mandated breaks.
 Healthcare workers should understand that employers cannot legally punish them for asserting their rightful compensation rights.
 This protection covers actions like filing complaints, requesting overtime pay, or seeking legal consultation about potential wage violations.

 Formal legal strategies typically involve several critical components.
 Employees must first gather comprehensive documentation, including time sheets, pay records, communication with employers, and detailed logs of hours worked.
 These records become crucial evidence in establishing potential wage theft or overtime violations.